b2-hive/CONTRE/docs/index.rst

 .. attention::
-    The package, and this documentation are still under construction.
+    The ``CONTRE`` package, and this documentation are still under construction.

 Indices and tables